WintonCentre/python-fuzzy-plots/README.md

 Fuzzy Plots using python and plotly showing uncertainty.
 Similar to (x chart?) by Office for National Statistics.
 (TODO: insert pic)

-Creates fuzzy boundaries around uncertainty at 30%, 60%, 95%(?) using percent point function.
+Creates fuzzy boundaries around confidence interval at 30%, 60%, 95%.

 ## Prerequisites
-Python 3.x
+Python 3.4+

 ## Quick start
 Import module and use sample values to create a plot.